asafiw/simloud-docs/src/pages/en/simloud-pipeline.yaml.md

 - `update` - used for redeploy process
 - `destroy` - used for destroy process

+This parameter describes all possible options for the pipeline state.
 `$SIMLOUD_PIPELINE_STATE` variable contains information about the current state of the pipeline

 ### `.pipeline.default[].action`